oroinc/documentation/user/back-office/customers/customer-groups/customer-group-all-products-menus.rst

 #.
 Complete the other fields as required.

    .. image:: /user/img/customers/customer_groups/AllProductsCustomerGroup.png
+      :alt: Adding the All Products page to the frontend menu

 #.
 Click **Save** on the top right of the page.